typpo/call-congress/README.md

 ## How It Works

+Call Congress uses the caller's ZIP code in conjunction with the [Sunlight Congress API](https://sunlightlabs.github.io/congress/) to connect the caller directly to their federal representatives.

 - Caller calls in to the central number handling all redirects
 - Caller is instructed as to what will happen after having called this number
 - Caller is prompted for their Zip Code, followed by the pound (#) sign.
 They're given 10 seconds to complete, or are disconnected